meltingscales/rivers-of-iron-mc/README.md

 6. Make a commit for the `RELEASE-NOTES.md` file, and all other files you wish to be released.
 7. Run `git tag -a vXXX -m "Releasing version XXX"`, `XXX` being the new release version.
 8.  `git push origin release --tags`.
 Travis should make a .zip and upload it to Github.
-9. Run `git checkout master` and then `git merge release` to copy the tags and updates to the release notes over to `master` branch.
+9. Run `git checkout master` and then `git merge release` and then `git push` to copy the tags and updates to the release notes over to `master` branch.

 ### Via CurseForge